jbakowski/6502emulator/README.md

  Pushing data onto the stack puts the data onto the stack first and then decrements the stack pointer.<br/>
  Popping data from the stack increments the stack pointer first and then pulls the data from the stack.

+## Possible further additions<br/>

+Implementing a way to load in a binary file containing program data to be run by the emulated processor.<br/>
+Implementing a parser written in Python decoding a file with assembly code and turning it into a binary file to be loaded into the processor's memory.